-Tobacco use, principally cigarette smoking, remains the leading preventable cause of disease and premature death in the United States and imposes substantial health-related and economic costs to society.1-5 Approximately one third of all tobacco users in this country will die prematurely because of their dependence on tobacco and their addiction to nicotine.1 Significant oral, dental, and systemic health consequences associated with all forms of tobacco use (ie, cigarettes, cigars, smokeless [spit] tobacco, pipes) are well documented in the literature.
-Such consequences include oral cancer, periodontal disease, cardiovascular disease, pulmonary diseases, and lung cancer.5-9 Smoking during pregnancy is associated with adverse outcomes, including low birth-weight, intrauterine growth retardation, and infant morbidity and mortality, as well as negative consequences for child health and development.^{1,5,10-12} Recent studies have concluded exposure to environmental tobacco smoke (ETS; eg, second-hand or sidestream smoke, passive smoking) also presents serious health hazards including cancer and heart disease in healthy nonsmokers.^{2,4,5,13,14} Infants and children exposed to ETS have higher rates of lower respiratory illness, middle ear infections, asthma, and caries in the primary dentition and are at increased risk for sudden infant death syndrome (SIDS).^{2,4,5,12-16}
+Tobacco use, principally eigarette smoking, remains the leading preventable cause of disease and premature death in the US and imposes substantial health-related and economic costs to society.1-5 Approximately one third of all tobacco users in this country will die prematurely because of their dependence on tobacco and their addiction to nicotine.
+'Significant oral, dental, and systemic health consequences associated with all forms of tobacco use (ie. cigarettes, cigars, smokeless [spit] tobacco, pipes) are well documented in the literature.
+Such consequences include oral cancer, periodontal disease, cardiovascular disease, pulmonary diseases, and lung cancer.5-8 The 2004 US Surgeon General report on health effects of smoking identified a number of diseases caused by, but not previously causally-associated with, smoking.
+The list included cancers of the stomach, uterus, cervix, pancreas, and kidney; acute myeloid leukemia; pneumonia; abdominal aortic aneurysm; cataract; and periodontitis.9 Smoking during pregnancy is associated with adverse outcomes, including low birth-weight, intrauterine growth retardation, and infant morbidity and mortality, as well as negative consequences for child health and development.
+1,5,10-12 Recent studies have concluded exposure to environmental tobacco smoke (ETS; eg, second-hand or sidestream smoke, passive smoking) also presents serious health hazards including cancer and heart disease in healthy nonsmokers.
+2,4-5,13,14 Infants and children exposed to ETS have higher rates of lower respiratory illness, middle ear infections, asthma, and caries in the primary dentition and are at increased risk for sudden infant death syndrome (SIDS).
+2,4-5,12-16

 Smoking and smokeless tobacco use almost always are initiated and established in adolescence.
-The earlier that children and adolescents begin using tobacco, the more likely they will become highly addicted and continue using as adults.2 If current tobacco use patterns continue in the United States, an estimated 5 million persons now under the age of 18 will die prematurely from a tobacco-related illness.^{2,5} Each year in the United States, tobacco kills more citizens than alcohol, cocaine, heroin, homicide, suicide, car accidents, fire, and autoimmune deficiency syndrome (AIDS) combined.2
+One third of all smokers had their first cigarette by age 14, and 28% of high school students report using some type of tobacco. ^{17,18} The earlier that children and adolescents begin using tobacco, the more likely they will become highly addicted and continue using as adults.
+2 If current tobacco use patterns continue in the US an estimated 6.4 million persons now under the age of 18 will die prematurely from a tobacco-related illness. ^{5,19} Each year in the US, tobacco kills more citizens than alcohol, cocaine, heroin, homicide, suicide, car accidents, fire, and autoimmune deficiency syndrome (AIDS) combined.
+2